scottrippey/zustand-refined/README.md

 - **Performance**
   - It should be easy to avoid unnecessary rerendering.
-  - Hooks should only subscribe to the actual data they need.
+  - Hooks should only grab the minimum amount of state needed.
-  - Zustand's memoization techniques should be used correctly.
   - Actions should be static, and never cause rerenders.
+  - Zustand's memoization techniques should be used correctly (like `useShallow`).
 - **Separation of concerns**
   - The concepts of defining state, reading state, and updating state should be kept separate.
   - `store` defines your initial **state**